paraglider-project/paraglider/docs/source/index.rst

 Paraglider began as a research project at UC Berkeley in the NetSys Lab.
 The work was originally published in `HotOS <https://dl.acm.org/doi/pdf/10.1145/3458336.3465303>`_ and `NSDI <https://www.usenix.org/system/files/nsdi23-mcclure.pdf>`_.
 Since publication, the design goals for the implementation have shifted to support private address spaces, but still match the simplified interface proposed in the papers.

 The project is now run by an cross-industry working group consisting of members from Microsoft, Google, IBM, and UC Berkeley.
-It is now a Linux Foundation open-source project.
+It is a Linux Foundation open-source project.

 .. note::
    This project is under active development.